 The prenatal detection of congenital heart disease

 Congenital heart disease (CHD) is one of the most common birth defects.
 Prenatal detection allows parents to be informed about their child's condition and to arrange for delivery in a tertiary care centre with full cardiac services.
 There is growing evidence that outcomes in children with CHD are improved with prenatal detection and planned delivery in a specialized centre.
 Second trimester prenatal ultrasound has been the primary screening tool in detecting CHD.
 Unfortunately, the standard views imaged this way only detect 20-50% of CHD.
-This pilot project will answer questions about the efficacy of second trimester scanning to detect CHD and whether modification of this scan by adding several ultrasound markers of CHD will enhance the detection rate.Grants
+This pilot project will answer questions about the efficacy of second trimester scanning to detect CHD and whether modification of this scan by adding several ultrasound markers of CHD will enhance the detection rate.Research Group Members

 Chirag Kariya, Clinical Trials Research Manager